 My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

-For the next 10 years my near vision blurriness, difficulty reading, eye discomfort and headaches continued.
-I did not believe improving my eyesight was possible until one day in Spring 2004 when I opened a book discussing the theory and application of the eyesight education work of ophthalmologist and natural vision pioneer William H. Bates, MD:
+For the next 9 years my near vision blurriness, eye discomfort and headaches continued unabated.
+I did not believe improving my eyesight was possible until 2004 when I was introduced to a book explaining the eyesight education work of ophthalmologist and natural vision pioneer William H. Bates, MD:

 Relearning To See: Improve Your Eyesight Naturally! by Natural Vision Teacher Thomas R. Quackenbush.